-Danny Quah is Vice Dean (Academic Affairs) and Li Ka Shing Professor in Economics at the School.
+Danny Quah is Vice Dean (Academic Affairs) and Li Ka Shing Professor in Economics at the Lee Kuan Yew School of Public Policy.
 His research interests include income inequality, economic growth, and international economic relations.
 Quah's current research takes an economic approach to world order - with focus on global power shift and the rise of the east, and alternative models of global power relations.

 Quah is Commissioner on the Spence-Stiglitz Commission on Global Economic Transformation; Member, Executive Committee, International Economic Association; and Senior Fellow, Asian Bureau of Finance and Economics Research.

 Quah gave the third LSE-NUS lecture in 2013, TEDx talks in 2016, 2014, and 2012, and the Inaugural LSE Big Questions Lecture in 2011.
 His blog is regularly named one of the top 100 Economics blogs in the world (2016, 2017a, 2017b) Quah’s research has been supported by the Khazanah Research Institute, the John D. and Catherine T. MacArthur Foundation, the British Academy, the UK’s Economic and Research Council, and the Andrew Mellon Foundation.

 Quah was previously Assistant Professor of Economics at MIT, and then Professor of Economics and International Development, and Director of the Saw Swee Hock Southeast Asia Centre at LSE.
 He served as LSE’s Head of Department for Economics, and Council Member on Malaysia’s National Economic Advisory Council.